apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 The possible values for `UseAccessLevelOnImports` are:

 * `false`: Generates plain import directives without a visibility modifier.
-* `true`: Imports of internal dependencies and any modules defined in the module mappings are preceded by a visibility modifier corresponding to the visibility of the generated types - see `Visibility` option.
+* `true`: The generator precedes imports of internal dependencies and any modules defined in the module mappings with a visibility modifier corresponding to the visibility of the generated types - see the `Visibility` option.

-**Important:** It is strongly encouraged to use `internal` imports instead of `@_implementationOnly` imports.
+**Important:** We strongly encourage using `internal` imports instead of `@_implementationOnly` imports.
 Hence `UseAccessLevelOnImports` and `ImplementationOnlyImports` options exclude each other.

 ##### Generation Option: EnumGeneration

 By default, SwiftProtobuf does not annotate generated enums with `@nonexhaustive`.
-This option controls whether open proto enums and oneof enums are annotated with the `@nonexhaustive` attribute introduced in Swift SE-0487.
+This option controls whether the generator annotates open proto enums and oneof enums with the `@nonexhaustive` attribute introduced in Swift SE-0487.

-Both open proto enums (proto3-style enums with an `UNRECOGNIZED` case) and oneof enums are annotated, because adding a new case to either is wire-compatible and should not be a source-breaking Swift change.
+The generator annotates both open proto enums (proto3-style enums with an `UNRECOGNIZED` case) and oneof enums, because adding a new case to either is wire-compatible and shouldn't be a source-breaking Swift change.

 **Requires Swift 6.2.3 or later.**